saraswati-js/utilities/packages/markdown-modifier/README.md

 This will be best as a remark plugin but I don't want to put the effort into that.
 So it stays as such.

 ## TODO
+- [ ] Rename this as it's kinda dumb.
 - [ ] Convert to TypeScript
 - [ ] Build a dest thingy for TS
 - [ ] Add actual tests